-1% Current 1%

-Decrease (6.30%) discount rate (7.30%) Increase (8.30%)

-Employers' and nonemployers' net pension
+1% Decrease (6.30%) Current discount rate (7.30%) 1% Increase (8.30%) Employers' and nonemployers' net pension liability (asset) \$1,681 (39,331) (75,029)

-liability (asset) \$ 2,446 (38,033) (73,292)

-Actuarial valuation date: June 30, 2017 is the actuarial valuation date upon which the total pension liability is based.
-An expected total pension liability is determined as of June 30, 2018 using standard roll-forward techniques.
+Actuarial valuation date: June 30, 2018 is the actuarial valuation date upon which the total pension liability is based.
+An expected total pension liability is determined as of June 30, 2019 using standard roll-forward techniques for the actual total pension liability both for and after reflecting the 2% cost-of-living adjustment granted to certain retired members and beneficiaries effective July 1, 2019.
 The roll-forward calculation adds the annual normal cost (also called service cost), subtracts the actual benefit payments and refunds for the plan year, and then applies the expected investment rate of return for the year.